 Let’s see how nutritionally smart you are.
 If you follow me, or my blog, you know I’m an advocate of eating 5+ small meals a day.
-Depending upon where you are with your target goals – weight loss, muscle weight gain or physique and health maintenance, you may be allowed 1-2 healthy snacks per day.
+Depending upon where you are with your target goals – fat loss, muscle weight gain or physique and health maintenance, you may be allowed 1-2 healthy snacks per day.
+Do you think all calories are the same and it’s all about calories in vs. calories out?
 This is where it can get complicated.
 What’s my idea of a healthy snack versus a client’s idea of a healthy snack?
 We both agree, all snacks must meet these criteria:

 - 100 calories or less